 1. Turn the lights on.
 Does the only glow in the room come from the TV, your phone, or the computer screen?
 Not good.
 Light a candle, pull the shades wide open, turn on extra lights in your home.
 Light therapy is an actual thing and choosing the right light box for you can be surprisingly effective.

 2. Exercise.
 I know it’s annoying to hear this as a suggestion because everyone already knows that exercise is generally helpful, but even just doing 10 mins of exercise in the middle of your living room changes your brain chemistry and can boost your mood.
-Need a song for when you’re trying to work out and it’s super boring?
-Listen to this.
+Find some good, upbeat music to work out to and get a two-for one.

 3. Color your life.
 Colors can carry an unexpected but strong impact on appetite, mood, ability to focus, a person’s sense of calm, etc. Ever wonder why the McDonald’s golden arches are warm gold instead of a cool blue?
 Consider painting a certain wall in your bedroom or a specific space in your home a bright color as a post-Thanksgiving tradition.
 If you’re not really a DIY person, it’s all good.
 Get a pretty mug for winter tea, order a color pop via pillow shams for the sofa, place a bright, warm throw in an easily visible place in your home-- there are lots of easy ways to infuse mood-boosting color into your day; this approach is called mood-induction therapy.

 4. Get chatty with your doctor.
 Doctors are generally extremely helpful people who want to help you to feel better, but they’re not mind readers.
 Talk about how you’re feeling.
 Ask about how vitamin D and melatonin supplements can impact mood.
 Both are thought to improve circadian realignment (a major factor in SAD).
 Your doctor can also discuss other supplement remedies and medications that might help boost your mood, depending on your needs.